sparkflows/sparkflows-docs/docs/installation-upgrading/configuring-kerberos.rst

 * **Place it in .../fire-x.y.z/conf directory**::

-    While this is the recommended location, the keytab file can be placed in another directory too.
+    While this is the recommended location, the keytab file can be placed in any another directory too.

 * **Make sure only the user running fire application has access to the keytab**.
 For example::